BitTigerInst/TwitterAnalytics/README.md

 Development Guildlines
 ----------------------
-The web service solution should provide data statistics on the twitter dataset.
+The web service solution provides data statistics on the twitter dataset.
 Users can submit queries about tweets based on userids or time.

 - Front end should be able to receive and respond to queries.
   * The web service’s front end will have to handle the following query types through HTTP GET requests on port 80: